SomeAspy/FlightRecorder/.github/readme.md

     - `UploadDirectory`: The directory the IPAs are hosted from for `IPAServer`
     - `AppName`: The app's name (The first letter is usually capitalized)
     - `AppIdentifier`: The app's identifier (This usually looks like `TLD.company.app`)
-    - `WebhookUsername` [Optional]: The username for the webhook to use
     - `DiscordWebhook` [Optional]: The URL for the webhook
 4. Run `setup.sh` (You may need to `chmod +x` the file)
     - This script does the following: